-Two new “natural” sugar substitutes have also been approved by the FDA.
-Brand names such as Truvia, PureVia, Enliten (Steviol glycosides) and Nectresse, Monk Fruit in the Raw, PureLo (monk fruit extract) are all made from plants.
+Two “natural” sugar substitutes have also been approved by the FDA.
+Brand names such as Truvia, PureVia, Enliten (Steviol glycosides), Nectresse, Monk Fruit in the Raw, PureLo (monk fruit extract) are all made from plants.
 But before being sold in the store, they must first be highly processed in a laboratory.
 So don’t be fooled into thinking that the word “natural” means that it comes straight from nature to your table.

-Do Artificial Sweeteners Help you Lose Weight?
+Do Artificial Sweeteners Help You Lose Weight?

 A better way to study if artificial sweeteners help people lose weight is known as a randomized controlled trial.
 People in the trial are randomly put into groups—one group uses artificial sweeteners while the other group uses sugar.
 Then, the two groups can be compared to see if using sweeteners resulted in a change.
 Randomized controlled trials show modest but significant decreases in weight, BMI, and waist size for people who switched from sugary drinks to artificially sweetened ones .
 These studies support the idea that artificial sweeteners can help you lose weight.

 A 2020 study published in the journal Cell Metabolism by a group of Yale researchers found that the consumption of the common artificial sweetener sucralose (found in Splenda, Zerocal, Sukrana, SucraPlus) in combination with carbohydrates can turn a healthy person into one with high blood sugar.
 While the finding has yet to be replicated in other studies, it still raises new questions about the use of artificial sweeteners and their effects on weight gain as well as overall health.